mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 # cm.reset_chat()
 ```

 **Chat with model interactively.** MLC-LLM implements a CLI that allows you to chat with the model interactively.
 For ROCm it requires to build the CLI from source.
-Please follow the instructions [here](https://mlc.ai/mlc-llm/docs/deploy/cli.html#option-2-build-mlc-runtime-from-source) to build the CLI from source:
+Please follow the instructions [here](https://mlc.ai/mlc-llm/docs/deploy/cli.html#option-2-build-mlc-runtime-from-source) to build the CLI from source

 ## Running on SteamDeck using Vulkan with Unified Memory